Panels

 Josh Falconer

-Josh Falconer is Senior Ontologist at Bloomberg, where he models events and states for an enterprise knowledge graph.
-He previously was Ontologist at Indeed, and for more than a decade served in bibliographic metadata cataloging roles focusing on manuscript collections at HMML and the Library of Congress.
+Josh Falconer is the incoming Lead Data Taxonomist & Ontologist at The New York Times.
+He joins from Bloomberg, where he was Senior Ontologist, modeling events and states for an enterprise knowledge graph, and previously was Ontologist at Indeed.
+For over a decade, he served in bibliographic metadata cataloging roles focusing on Middle Eastern and North African manuscript collections at HMML and the Library of Congress.
 His research interests center on knowledge organization systems, event representation, and cross-linguistic typology.
-He holds an MS LIS from UIUC and is completing a BS in Computer Science at CU Boulder. -
+He holds an MSLIS from UIUC and is now studying computer science at CU Boulder. -

 Inkyung Choi